DiscreteMaths/DM04-Functions/VBA-CMcGowan.md

 =============================
 This essay will look at how VBA can be used with Excel to create a powerful tool for problem solving and analytics in data.

+According to wiki, Visual Basic for Applications (VBA) is an implementation of Microsoft's discontinued event-driven programming language, Visual Basic 6, and its associated integrated development environment (IDE).

 <pre><code>